oeggy03/TeleAI/docs/README.md

 Make sure you have Python3 installed.
 I am using Python 3.11.2

 #### Clone the repository:
+1. Navigate to an empty directory.
-1. In a git bash terminal, type `https://github.com/oeggy03/TeleAI.git`
+2. In a git bash terminal, type `git clone https://github.com/oeggy03/TeleAI.git`

 #### Install the packages by typing:
 `pip install -r ./requirements.txt`